2023 Most Popular History Bachelor's Degree Schools in the Middle Atlantic Region

 After completing their Bachelor's Degree, history graduates from Rutgers New Brunswick carry an average student debt load of $21,323.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $242.

-Read full report on History at Rutgers University - New Brunswick
+Full History at Rutgers University - New Brunswick Report

-Out of the 226 schools in the Middle Atlantic Region that were part of this year’s ranking, University of Maryland - College Park landed the # 4 spot on the list.
-Located in the large suburb of College Park, UMCP is a public college with a very large student population.
+A rank of #4 on this year’s list means University of Maryland - College Park is a great place for history students working on their bachelor’s degree.
+Located in the suburb of College Park, UMCP is a public school with a fairly large student population.

 Women make up 34% of the history majors at the school.